What is ficl?

 - void ficlTermSystem(FICL_SYSTEM *pSys)

-- Reclaims memory allocated for the ficl system including all dictionaries and all virtual machines created by vmCreate.
+- Deletes the system dictionary and all virtual machines that were created with ficlNewVM.
+Call this function to reclaim all memory used by the dictionary and VMs.
 Any uses of the memory allocation words (allocate and resize) are your problem.

-- int ficlExec(FICL_VM *pVM, char *text)
+- int ficlExec(FICL_VM *pVM, const char *pText)

 - Same as ficlExec, but takes a count indicating the length of the supplied string.
 Setting nChars to -1 is equivalent to ficlExec (expects '\0' termination).

-- int ficlExecXT(FICL_VM *pVM, FICL_WORD *pFW)
+- int ficlExecXT(FICL_VM *pVM, FICL_WORD *pWord)

 - Same as ficlExec, but takes a pointer to a FICL_WORD instead of a string.
 Executes the word and returns after it has finished.
 If executing the word results in an exception, this function will re-throw the same code if it is nested under another ficlExec family function, or return the exception code directly if not.
 This function is useful if you need to execute the same word repeatedly - you save the dictionary search and outer interpreter overhead.